-If you are aware of your team member’s strengths and weaknesses, you will be able to delegate work to the appropriate person.
-Get to know them in other ways too – what they like to do, what they find exciting and challenging, who they are as people outside of the office and what their other hobbies are.
+If you are aware of your team member’s strengths and weaknesses, you will delegate work to the appropriate person.
+Get to know them in other ways, too – what they like to do, what they find exciting and challenging, who they are as people outside of the office and what their other hobbies are.
 The best leaders care about their staff and treat them accordingly.

 Providing productive and challenging work

 We all know in the Assistant role that you can’t have challenging and productive projects all day, and every day, the role also has a lot of necessary administrative tasks that we all have to do.
 But, with that being said, there are a whole ton of tasks and projects that Assistants can get involved in.
 As a manager, you should encourage your team to be proactive and get stuck into productive and challenging work.
 Encourage them to shine!

 We all know how tough it is for Assistants to gain recognition and compensation at work.
 Pay rises and promotions are hard-fought.
 As a manager, you have to be their advocate and push for them to get the rewards they deserve.
 You can also give your team lots of little rewards that will make them happy.
 An extra-long lunch break, the chance to leave early or a thank-you cupcake for a job well one will all be appreciated.
 Making your team feel appreciated is half the battle for management, so make sure you celebrate every success!